thefekete/LM75/README.rst

 LM75 Arduino Library
 ====================

-This library provides an interface to LM75 I2C Temperature Sensors.
+This library provides an API for LM75 I2C Temperature Sensors.

 Installation
 ============